dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 The plugin API directly exposes the Dafny AST, which is constantly evolving.
 Hence, always recompile your plugin against the binary of Dafny that will be importing your plugin.*

-Plugins are libraries linked to a `Dafny.dll` of the same version than the language server.
+Plugins are libraries linked to a `Dafny.dll` of the same version as the language server.
 A plugin typically defines:

-* Zero or one class extending `Microsoft.Dafny.Plugins.PluginConfiguration` which receives plugins arguments in their method `ParseArguments`, and
+* Zero or one class extending `Microsoft.Dafny.Plugins.PluginConfiguration` which receives plugins arguments in its method `ParseArguments`, and
-  1) Can return a list of `Microsoft.Dafny.Plugins.Rewriter`s when their method `GetRewriters()` is called by Dafny,
+  1) Can return a list of `Microsoft.Dafny.Plugins.Rewriter`s when its method `GetRewriters()` is called by Dafny,
-  2) Can return a list of `Microsoft.Dafny.Plugins.Compiler`s when their method `GetCompilers()` is called by Dafny,
+  2) Can return a list of `Microsoft.Dafny.Plugins.Compiler`s when its method `GetCompilers()` is called by Dafny,
-  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.DafnyCodeActionProvider`s when their method `GetDafnyCodeActionProviders()` is called by the Dafny Language Server.
+  3) If the configuration extends the subclass `Microsoft.Dafny.LanguageServer.Plugins.PluginConfiguration`, then it can return a list of `Microsoft.Dafny.LanguageServer.Plugins.DafnyCodeActionProvider`s when its method `GetDafnyCodeActionProviders()` is called by the Dafny Language Server.

 * Zero or more classes extending `Microsoft.Dafny.Plugins.Rewriter`.
   If a configuration class is provided, it is responsible for instantiating them and returning them in `GetRewriters()`.